Malnutrition Labels: Raising Awareness and Inspiring Action

 City Harvest Helps Put Food on the Table

 City Harvest is New York City’s first and largest food rescue organization, helping to feed millions of New Yorkers who struggle to put meals on their tables.
 Their trucks rescue excess food from places like local restaurants, grocery stores and manufacturers like Dole, and deliver it to hundreds of soup kitchens and food pantries across the five boroughs.
-The mobile market this year served 460 families, and distributed more than 16,000 pounds of food.
+The mobile market this year rescued and distributed thousands of pounds of food.